abhipriya25/Spider-Project/README.md

 A project to extract GeoJSON from the web focusing on websites that have 'store locator' pages like restaurants, gas stations, retailers, etc. Each chain has its own bit of software to extract useful information from their site (a "spider").
 Each spider can be individually configured to throttle request rate to act as a good citizen on the Internet.

 The project is built using [`scrapy`](https://scrapy.org/), a Python-based web scraping framework.
-Each target website gets its own [spider](https://doc.scrapy.org/en/latest/topics/spiders.html), which does the work of extracting interesting details about locations and outputting results in a useful format.
+Each target website gets its own [spider](https://doc.scrapy.org/en/latest/topics/spiders.html), which does the work of extracting interesting details about locations and outputting results in a useful format.s

 ## Adding a spider